erynith/movie-web-instances/page.md

 💾 = This instance has a backend for syncing data.

-🌐 = This instance uses the community backend hosted by [lonelil](https://github.com/lonelil).

 📱 = This instance has full Progressive Web App compatibility for mobile.

 🍩 = This instance has ads that can be opt-out of in settings. (why a donut idk)

 ---

-> **⚠️ Warning:** The community backend is currently down.
-Please join the backend's [Discord](https://discord.gg/cinemas) for updates regarding it.

-> **💡 Tip:** If you find any instances with ads or redirects, please report them on this page or on [GitHub](https://github.com/erynith/movie-web-instances/issues) so we can remove them.
+> **📝 Note:** If you find any instances with ads or redirects, please report them on this page or on [GitHub](https://github.com/erynith/movie-web-instances/issues) so we can remove them.
 Thank you.

 ## Instances